qcif-training/intro_nlp_lmm_v1.0/episodes/06-llms.md

 :::::::::::::::::::::::::::::::::::::: questions

-•	What are the main features of large language models?
+- What are the main features of large language models?
-•	How BERT is different from GPT models?
+- How BERT is different from GPT models?
-•	How can I use open-source LLMs, such as LLM examples in huggingface, for research tasks?
+- How can I use open-source LLMs, such as LLM examples in huggingface, for research tasks?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-•	Be able to explain the structure of large language models and their main components.
+- Be able to explain the structure of large language models and their main components
-•	Identify differences between BERT and GPT.
+- Identify differences between BERT and GPT.
-•	Be able to use open-source LLMs, such as huggingface, for text summarization, classification, and generation.
+- Be able to use open-source LLMs, such as huggingface, for text summarization, classification, and generation.

 ::::::::::::::::::::::::::::::::::::::::::::::::